mlaver/docker-pulsesecure-cert/README.md

 vpndocker stop

-Be sure to edit static routes, your dns servers,
+Be sure to edit static routes, your dns servers and pulse secure URL.

 # Bad server cert: